sozu/py-dhampyr/README.md

 assert d.a == 3
 ```

-`validate_dict` returns a `ValidationResult` object which contains validated instance of validatable type and errors.
+`validate_dict` returns a `ValidationResult` object which contains validated instance and errors.
 In this case, as the input value can be converted by `int` and fulfills both verifications, converted value is assigned to an attribute of validated instance successfully.

 ### Error handling

-Every error in the validation scheme is repreesented with `ValidationFailure` object which can be accessed via `failures` attribute of `ValidationResult`. `failures` attribute gives `CompositeValidationFailure` which behaves as both dictionary of errors and iterator of pairs of `ValidationPath` and error.
-The former is useful to know whether the validation succeeds or not on an attribute, and the latter provides a way to collect all errors in the validation scheme.
+Every kind of error in the validation scheme is repreesented with `ValidationFailure` object which can be accessed via `failures` attribute of `ValidationResult`. `failures` attribute gives `CompositeValidationFailure` which behaves as both dictionary of errors and an iterator of pairs of `ValidationPath` and an error.
+The former is useful to know whether the validation succeeds or not on a certain attribute, whereas the latter provides a way to traverse all errors in the validation scheme.

-Every kind of `ValidationFailure` has a `name` attribute which corresponds to the name of `Converter` or `Verifier` (described below) where the error happens.
-Therefore, it enables programmers to recognize the reason of the error. `ValidationFailure` also has attributes `args` and `kwargs` which correspond to freezed arguments when `Converter` or `Verifier` is declared by using `functools.partial` as described below.
+A `ValidationFailure` has a `name` attribute which corresponds to the name of `Converter` or `Verifier` (described below) which caused the error, that is, programmers can recognize the reason of the error via this attribute. `ValidationFailure` also has attributes `args` and `kwargs` which correspond to freezed arguments when `Converter` or `Verifier` is declared by using `functools.partial` as described below.

 ```
 def lt3(x):